Steve Bannon's lawyer seeks acquittal in contempt-of-Congress case

 In court, Bannon nodded and smiled as another of his lawyers, Evan Corcoran, argued that the timing of when Bannon could comply with the subpoena was flexible and said testimony from the House panel’s chief lawyer, Kristin Amerling, had made clear “that the dates were in flux.”

-In making the argument, Corcoran said that “no reasonable juror could conclude that Mr. Bannon refused to comply.”
+In making the argument, Corcoran said, “No reasonable juror could conclude that Mr. Bannon refused to comply.”

 Bannon’s team also told the judge that Bannon saw no point in testifying since the previous rulings had gutted his planned avenues of defense.
 Schoen said Bannon “understands that he would be barred from telling the true facts.”

-Corcoran then rested the defense case.
+Corcoran then rested the defense’s case.
 U.S. District Judge Carl Nichols said he would rule later on the motion for an acquittal.

 Throughout the trial, Corcoran has tried to establish that the deadline for the onetime Trump strategist to appear before the House committee investigating the Capitol riot was flexible as long as the two sides were on negotiating terms.

-In opening statements, Corcoran argued that the charges against Bannon were politically motivated and that the former adviser was engaged in good-faith negotiations with the congressional committee when he was charged.
+In opening statements, Corcoran argued the charges against Bannon were “politically motivated” and that the former adviser was engaged in good-faith negotiations with the congressional committee when he was charged.
 “No one ignored the subpoena,” Corcoran told the jury.

 In reality, Corcoran said, one of Bannon’s previous lawyers, Robert Costello, contacted an attorney for the House committee to express some of Bannon’s concerns about testifying.